ordermind/logical-permissions-php/README.md

 ### XOR

-A logic XOR gate returns true if one or more of its children returns true and one or more of its children returns false.
-Otherwise it returns false.
+The output of the XOR gate is `true` if the number of `true` input values is odd, otherwise the output is `false`.
 An XOR gate requires a minimum of two elements in its value array.
+If the number of input values for the XOR gate is greater than 2, it behaves as a cascade of 2-input gates and performs an odd-parity function.

 Examples: